Skip to Content

 Better Towing Experience

-Fifth-wheel hitch/towing provides better handling and control than when towing a bumper-pull/travel trailer.
-This is because placing the weight of the trailer directly over the truck’s axle helps significantly with balance and sway prevention, making it a better towing experience overall.
+Fifth-wheel hitch towing provides better handling and control than bumper-pull/travel trailer towing.
+This is because placing the trailer’s weight directly over the truck’s axle significantly improves balance and sway control, making the towing experience better overall.

 Home-Like Interiors